 “One of the things that made him [Lee] unique was his ability to move from kicking range to punching range to trapping range to grappling range.
 At that time, most martial artists really shined in one particular range.
 If you kicked, you didn’t punch or grapple much.
 If you punched, you didn’t kick or grapple much.
 And if you grappled, you didn’t have the same skill level in striking.
 Sifu Bruce was way ahead of his time in how he was training himself and his students to be adept at bridging the gap between ranges.”- Dan Inosanto (link)

-- To contrast, while Chuck Norris did study Judo when he was in the army, though far less intensively than he studied Tae Kwan Do, he apparently only gave serious thought to studying submission grappling in 1982, when he first encountered the Gracie family in Brazil.
+– To contrast, while Chuck Norris did study Judo when he was in the armed forces, though far less intensively than he studied Tae Kwan Do, he apparently only gave serious thought to studying submission grappling in 1982, when he first encountered the Gracie family in Brazil.

 Essentially, what we have here is a fight between the following two men: